boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 ~~~~
 {: #ex-sho title="Example of UDP Experimental option IEs" artwork-align="center"}

-Following the guidance in {{sec-ops}}, the udpOptions IE will be set to 0x05 (i.e., set the EXP/UEXP bits to 0 in the udpSafeExperimentalOptionExID and udpUnsafeExperimentalOptionExID IEs).
+Following the guidance in {{sec-ops}}, the udpSafeOptions IE will be set to 0x05 (i.e., set the EXP bit to 0).

 # Security Considerations